The Mpemba effect likes to hit a wall

 which we can use to determine how far $p(x,t)$ lies from $\pi(x,\beta)$.
-For instance, the authors in Refs.~\cite{lu2017nonequilibrium,kumar2020exponentially} resorted to the Kullback-Leibler divergence $D(p||\pi)(t)=\int\dd x p(x,t)\ln[p(x,t)/\pi(x,\beta)]$ (or to the $L^1$ distance).
-At large times, $D(t)\simeq \ee^{-\lambda_2 t}a_2\int\dd x r_2(x)$, and we see that the whole $T_i$-dependence is contained in $a_2$.
-Other definitions involve mean first-passage times~\cite{walker2212mpemba}.
+For instance, the authors in Refs.~\cite{lu2017nonequilibrium,kumar2020exponentially} used the Kullback-Leibler divergence $D(p||\pi)(t)=\int\dd x\, p(x,t)\ln[p(x,t)/\pi(x,\beta)]$ (or to the $L^1$ distance).
+At large times, $D(t)\simeq \ee^{-2\lambda_2 t}a_{2}^{2}\int\dd x\, r^{2}_{2}(x)/\pi(x)$, and we see that the whole $T_i$-dependence is contained in $a_2$.
+The overall relaxation time scale is set by $\lambda_2^{-1}$, which is independent of initial conditions.
+The initial condition dependence of the relaxation is thus encoded in $a_2$, and $\ell_{2}(x)$ reflects the contribution of state $x$ to the relaxation process.
 We follow the existing literature to define the existence of a Mpemba effect by a non-monotonicity of $a_2$ as a function of $T_i$.
 We will, thus, focus on the existence of a temperature $T_{\mathcal M}$ such that $\p a_2/\p \beta_i$ vanishes.
-The temperature $T_{\mathcal M}$ signals the transition between the increase and the decrease of $a_2$.
-This concludes our review of the state of the art.
+The Mpemba temperature $T_{\mathcal M}$ signals the transition between the increase and the decrease of $a_2$.
 We now turn to an analytical study on the $T_i$-dependence of $a_2$.

-Since we sit in a regime where the bath temperature is low, up to an overall prefactor, we can approximate $\ell_2(x)$ by means of the following expression~\cite{matkowsky1977exit,bovier2004metastability}:
+Since we consider a regime where the bath temperature is low, up to an overall prefactor, we can approximate $\ell_2(x)$ by means of the following expression~\cite{matkowsky1977exit,bovier2004metastability, pre-us}:

-where $x^*$ denotes the position of the barrier top, and $\Delta V>0$ denotes the energy difference between the two wells.
+where $x^*$ denotes the position of the local maximum of $V(x)$, and $\Delta V>0$ denotes the energy difference between the two wells.
 For our discussion, we introduce a boundary located at $x=-L_-(<0)$ to the left and one at $x=L_+$.
 In the low temperature limit, $\ell_2(x)$ is basically a step function $\theta(x^*-x)$.
 Besides, the derivative $\p a_2/\p \beta_i$ has a simple thermodynamic interpretation: